zhiyishou/Polyer/README.md

 ##Usage
 Drag or upload a picture to Polyer and edit with control panel
-you can store the low poly picture after process
+you can save the low poly picture after process

 ##Tips
 * hold space to move